Why use Instagram?

 Exporting your data

 However they do have comments delete / create APIs.
+Sadly commenting via the API is not supported.
 So here's how you can fake POSSE to Instagram:

 - You post to Instagram using their client app, including location information, people tags, and caption (first comment).

 - Your server receives a notification of the photo post via webhook call back